christianareas/openapi-components/README.md

 ## Get Started

 ### Set Up the OpenAPI Data Provider
-The OpenAPI Data Provider gives the OpenAPI Data Hook and the OpenAPI Components access to the data from your OpenAPI specification.
-You **must** set this up before you can use the hook and the components.
+The OpenAPI data provider gives the OpenAPI data hook and OpenAPI components access to the data from your OpenAPI specification.
+You **must** set this up before you can use the hook or the components.

-To set it up, import `OpenApiDataProvider`, use it to wrap your app — or the API docs portion of your app —, and pass it the URL to your OpenAPI file (YAML only, for now):
+To set it up, import `OpenApiDataProvider`, use it to wrap your app or the API docs portion of your app, and pass it the URL to your OpenAPI file (YAML only, for now):

 ```tsx
 import { OpenApiDataProvider } from "openapi-components"